JadeRschCorner/FCM/README.md

 - See the [BD Accuri White Paper (Gatza et al., 2013)](https://www.umces.edu/sites/default/files/accuri-wp-assessing-water-quality.pdf), Assessing Water Quality with the BD Accuri™ C6 Flow Cytometer

 ## Abbreviations commonly used in flow cytometry:
-1.  **FSC**: Forward Scatter
+1.  **FSC**: Forward Scatter is related to the size of the cell.
+The larger the cell, the more light is scattered in the forward direction.
     -   **FSC.A**: Forward Scatter Area
     -   **FSC.H**: Forward Scatter Height
-    Forward scatter is related to the size of the cell.
-The larger the cell, the more light is scattered in the forward direction.

-2.  **SSC**: Side Scatter
+2.  **SSC**: Side Scatter reflects the complexity or granularity of the cell.
+For example, cells with internal structures, like granules, will scatter more light to the side.
     -   **SSC-A**: Side Scatter Area
     -   **SSC-H**: Side Scatter Height
-    Side scatter reflects the complexity or granularity of the cell.
-For example, cells with internal structures, like granules, will scatter more light to the side.

-3.  **FITC**: Fluorescein Isothiocyanate
-    -   This is a fluorescent dye used to label cells or components within cells.
+3.  **FITC**: Fluorescein Isothiocyanate is a fluorescent dye used to label cells or components within cells.
 It's not explicitly listed in your abbreviations, but it's a common fluorochrome in flow cytometry.

+4.  **APC**: Allophycocyanin is another fluorescent dye used in flow cytometry.

+5.  **PE**: Phycoerythrin is a bright fluorescent dye commonly used in flow cytometry.

+6.  **PerCP**: Peridinin Chlorophyll Protein Complex is a water soluble carotenoid pigment found in photosynthetic dinoflagellates.

+7.  **Time**: This usually refers to the time parameter, indicating the duration of the cell's passage through the laser beam, which can be useful for identifying doublets or aggregates.
+Each of these parameters provides different information about the cells being analyzed, allowing for detailed characterization of cell populations based on size, granularity, and the presence of specific markers or dyes.

-4. The other abbreviations (like "BB515.A", "BB630.A", "BUV395.A", etc.) are likely referring to specific fluorescent markers or dyes used in the analysis.
+8. Other abbreviations are likely referring to specific fluorescent markers or dyes used in the analysis.
 Each of these markers is designed to bind to a specific cell component or molecule and will emit light at a specific wavelength when excited by a laser.

-5.  **APC**: Allophycocyanin is another fluorescent dye used in flow cytometry.

-6.  **PE**: Phycoerythrin is a bright fluorescent dye commonly used in flow cytometry.

-8.  **PerCP**: Peridinin Chlorophyll Protein Complex is a water soluble carotenoid pigment found in photosynthetic dinoflagellates.

-9.  **Time**: This usually refers to the time parameter, indicating the duration of the cell's passage through the laser beam, which can be useful for identifying doublets or aggregates.
-Each of these parameters provides different information about the cells being analyzed, allowing for detailed characterization of cell populations based on size, granularity, and the presence of specific markers or dyes.

 ## Packages
 ```{r}